 Fall is coming which means soup season is upon us!
 This may be my favorite time of year for cooking, partially because I rarely meet a soup I don't like.
 I love the creativity you can have when making soups.
 There are endless combinations to be made, and lots of vegetables and spices to add flavor and nutrition.

 Hearts of palm are a veggie that often get used in salads but I think they lend themselves great to soups as well!
 They provide a nutty, rich, almost creamy flavor to any dish.
 They are also rich in fiber and protein, with about 3.5 g of each per one cup serving.
+Try them as a crab substitute in this vegetarian crab cake recipe!

 There is a famous Brazilian soup called Sopa de Palmito, or Hearts of Palm Soup.
 It's made with extremely simple ingredients, namely, hearts of palm, cream, and broth.
 This is a version of that dish with a twist.
 It's basically a combination of Sopa de Palmito and Broccoli Cheddar soup!
 Broccoli is another vegetable that is high in fiber and protein so this dish is hearty and filling for sure!